UK stocks fall as hawkish Fed triggers global sell-off | Business

 - United Kingdom

-UK shares dropped on Thursday, tracking a fall in global equity markets after U.S. Federal Reserve meeting minutes pointed to faster-than-expected interest rate hikes to tame high inflation.
-The blue-chip FTSE 100 fell 1% by 0805 GMT.
-Oil majors BP and Royal Dutch Shell eased 1% each, while miners fell 0.6%, tracking commodity prices.
+UK shares dropped on Thursday, tracking a fall in global equity markets after minutes of the U.S. Federal Reserve's December meeting showed the central bank's hawkish stance toward interest rate hikes as it looks to tame high inflation.

 ALSO READ